You are here: Home > Our Organisation > Secretariat > Cathal FitzGerald

 Cathal FitzGerald

-Cathal FitzGerald joined NESC in 2018 and was appointed Senior Analyst in 2021.
+Cathal FitzGerald joined NESC in 2018 and was appointed Senior Policy Analyst in 2021.
 He specialises in data and behavioural analysis, economic policy research, leadership, and decision-making.
-His work with NESC focusses on Ireland’s economic policy, our governance structures and processes, and how to improve Ireland’s decision-making, policy adoption and implementation.
+His work with NESC focuses on Ireland’s economic policy, our governance structures and processes, and how to improve Ireland’s decision-making, policy adoption and implementation.
 Specifically, his work takes a behavioural political science approach, employing behavioural insights and traditional concepts of institutions, interests, and ideology to help explain good/bad policy decisions.

 In 2022, Cathal led NESC’s research into the public policy lessons from Ireland’s experience of the Covid-19 pandemic.
-This work involved understanding vulnerability and risk in emergencies and approaches to crisis management, evaluating Ireland’s experience of the pandemic for strategic lessons about public governance, and capturing how these lessons can shape the recovery and future policy (e.g. in the areas of sustainability, housing etc.).
+This work involved understanding vulnerability and risk in emergencies and approaches to crisis management, evaluating Ireland’s experience of the pandemic for strategic lessons about public governance, and capturing how these lessons can shape the recovery and future policy (e.g. in the areas of sustainability, housing, etc.)

 Prior to that assignment, Cathal managed NESC’s research of housing and land-use policy.